 4. Accountability

-The Capsule Manufacturing Supervisor is accountable for ensuring that temperature and humidity levels in manufacturing areas are controlled according to this SOP.
-The QA Manager is responsible for ensuring compliance with this procedure and reviewing records for regulatory compliance.
+The Capsule Manufacturing Supervisor is responsible for ensuring that the capsule drying process is validated according to this SOP.
+The QA Manager is responsible for reviewing and approving the validation results and ensuring that the process is compliant with GMP and regulatory standards.

 5. Procedure